timonv/amfetamine/README.md

 parent.children.all(:conditions => SOMETHING) # Works as expected
 parent.children << child # Sets a child to a parent, child still needs to be saved.
-This will append it to the current all array and set the parent_id, accessing #all will overwrite that array. parent.children.find(ID) # => Returns the nested child with ID children.parent # => returns a Dada::Relationship with only the parent
+This will append it to the current all array and set the parent_id, accessing #all will overwrite that array. parent.children.find(ID) # => Returns the nested child with ID children.parent # => returns a Amfetamine::Relationship with only the parent
 ```

 ### Querying